ivoflipse/Pawlabeling/readme.md

 Features
 --------

+- Add subjects to a PyTables database
 - Load measurements and track where the paws have made contact
 - Enable manual labeling of the contacts with their respective paw and saving of the results for later use
-- Analysis of the average results
+- Analysis of the average results or individual contacts

 Screenshots